mkantem/questions/_posts/2024-11-11-health-well-being-2.md

 tags: [flourishing, autonomy, foreign funding, dependency]
 ---

-Is true flourishing possible in a context of dependency on foreign funding and technological infrastructure, or does this compromise autonomy?
+Is true flourishing possible in a context of dependency on **foreign funding** and **technological infrastructure**, or does this compromise autonomy?